gaganpree99/BloodLife/A4_Singh_Gaganpreet_README.md

 ## W3 Validation

-The FAQ webpage has beem checked for W3 Compliance through [https://validator.w3.org](https://validator.w3.org)
+The FAQ webpage has been checked for W3 Compliance through [https://validator.w3.org](https://validator.w3.org)